-Scientists, writers, philosophers: the ranks of those that believe that the mass extinction is happening are swelling.
-The question to be asked, therefore, it’s not when, but how.
+Scientists, writers, philosophers: the ranks of those who believe that a mass extinction is happening are swelling.
+The question to be asked, therefore, is not when, but how.
 We discussed it with Roy Scranton, a philosopher, writer, and Iraq War veteran who authored, among others, We are doomed.
 So what? and Learning to Die in the Anthropocene: Reflections on the End of a Civilization.

-In a recent study published on the Ecological Society of America, researchers hint at the possibility that the Chernobyl disaster may have built a paradise: the absence of human beings may have brought back wild animals and nature at its best.
+In a recentstudy published by the Ecological Society of America, researchers hint at the possibility that the Chernobyl disaster may have built a paradise: the absence of human beings may have brought back wild animals and nature at its best.
 Would the world be better off without human beings?

 To answer this question, we should first ask ourselves what “value” means and how to measure it.
 Massive catastrophes and extinctions have peppered the geological history of our planet; such events have made possible a whole new flourishing of different forms of life, on one side, and at some point will eventually make Earth no longer capable of sustaining life, on the other.
 In this context, what we can be certain of is that, in terms of biodiversity, human beings have been an unmitigated disaster for Earth.
 So in that respect, yes: things might be better on this planet without humans.